prasun2712/miscellaneous-work/README.md

 ## data_structure

  This is a catkin package that can perform insertion sort for numbers, character and string.
 This has been done using generic function written in functions.cpp in include folder.
-In the main function these generic functions have been called for intergers, charactes, string for demo.
+In the main function these generic functions have been called for integers, characters, string for demo.

 ```
 $ roscore